Citus 11.0 beta is out! 🐘🦄 Read all about 11.0 beta and then give it a test drive. 🚗

 It’s simple to add nodes to Citus, whether starting with Citus on a single node, or using Citus on a distributed cluster.

-When adding nodes to a Citus cluster, the open source shard rebalancer enables you to redistribute shards across nodes to better balance the data distribution and the performance of your Citus database.
+When you add nodes to a Citus cluster, the open source shard rebalancer enables you to redistribute shards and track their progress across nodes to balance the data distribution and performance of your Citus database.

 Using advanced data placement and replication features, Citus gives you the fastest possible experience for relational database features like joins, foreign keys, subqueries, and stored procedures.